gborobio73/gborobio73.github.io/_posts/2016-10-03-tennis-score-for-pebble.markdown

 tags: [pebble, C, tennis]
 ---
 Do you play tennis and own a [Pebble][pebble] watch?
 Now you can keep track of the score in your Pebble! <br>
 [**Tennis Score**][pebbleapp] for [Pebble][pebble] tracks points, games, sets and serves.
 Update the score by pressing a button.
 Choose between best of 3 or 5 sets; tiebreak for all sets.
 Shows both current time and match duration.
-Check statistics at the end of the match
+Check the statistics at the end of the match
 <br>[**Tennis Score**][pebbleapp] for [Pebble][pebble] works in Pebble 2, Pebble Time Round, Time Steel, Time, Steel and Classic.

 ## Usage